-Expats planning to stay for between three months and three years will need to apply for a temporary residence visa.
-This is sorted into different categories depending on what one intends to do in South Africa - whether moving to retire, to study, to find a job, to start a business, or for medical reasons.
-Most expats moving to South Africa apply for one of three work permits.
+Expats planning to stay for between three months and five years will need to apply for a temporary residence visa.
+This is sorted into different categories depending on what the applicant intends to do, such as moving to study, work or start their own business.
+Most expats moving to the country apply for a work permit.

-Getting a permanent residency visa for South Africa is a natural step for many expats that already have a temporary residence visa, as well as those who wish to have more access to national infrastructure.
+Getting a permanent residence permit for South Africa is a natural step for many expats who already have a temporary residence visa or want more access to national infrastructure.
 The application process varies according to what the expat wants to do upon arrival.
-The first thing to consider when seeking permanent residency in South Africa, therefore, is to determine which category the application falls under.
+The first thing to consider when seeking permanent residence in South Africa is therefore to determine which category the application falls under.

-- Work – applicants must first hold a temporary work permit for five years unless applying for an exceptional skills work permit
+Work – applicants must first hold a temporary work permit for five years, unless applying for a critical skills work permit.

-- Retired – applications can be made for permanent residency on a stand-alone basis
+Retired – applications can be made for permanent residence on a stand-alone basis.

-Though some applications for permanent residency visas can be made as stand-alone applications in theory, the majority of immigrants first get temporary residency.
-The reason for this is often a practical one, since permanent residency applications can take anywhere between 12 and 36 months.
+Though some permanent residence applications can be made on a stand-alone basis in theory, most immigrants get a temporary residence visa first.
+This is often because permanent residence applications can take anywhere up to 36 months.